Buying The Best Burial Insurance Ohio In 2023 (Sample Rates)

 However, burial insurance policies in Ohio may pay out the total amount or refund money to the beneficiary if the insured person lives past the waiting period.

-Keep in mind, ALL states must offer regulated burial programs that are approved by the state.
+All states must offer regulated burial programs approved by the state.

 Ohio’s Leading Causes of Death

 According to Ohio, the leading cause of death is closely comparable to the national average.
 You can find a list of the top 8 causes of death from the CDC’s National Center for Health Statistics below:

 - Alzheimer’s Disease